phpl, Prospect Heights Public Library, Human Library, Adult

 If your life was a story, what would it be?

-We invite volunteers to become Human Books and share their personal experiences during in-person 1:1 conversations at our Human Library event.
+We invite volunteers to become Human Books and share their personal experiences during in-person 1:1 conversations at our Human Library event between 2-8pm, Thursday, May 8, 2025.
 These experiences may include being discriminated against based on race, religion, sexual orientation, class, gender identity, disability; or stigmatized based on other aspects of your life; or as a child or parent of someone affected by bias.
 Other aspects may include occupation, lifestyle, body, diet, activism, bereavement, and more.
 For example, previous international titles have included Vegan, Single Parent, Muslim Woman, Environmentalist, and Security Guard.

 At this event, Readers (attendees) will browse a list of Book titles.
 Then, they will engage in an open and honest 30-minute conversation with their Human Book of choice where every question on the topic is welcome.